-Under the specific terms of the funding arrangement between the Company and the Innovation Authority, royalties of 3.5% to 25% are payable on the sale of products developed from product candidates funded by the Innovation Authority, which payments shall not exceed, in the aggregate, 300% of the amount of the grant received (dollar linked), plus interest at annual rate based on LIBOR.
-As of December 31, 2016 the Company does not have any royalty liability to Innovation Authority.
+Under the terms of the funding arrangement with the NATI, royalties of 3.5% to 25% are payable on the sale of products developed from product candidates funded by the NATI, which payments shall not exceed, in the aggregate, 300% of the amount of the grant received (dollar linked), plus interest at annual rate based on LIBOR.
+As of December 31, 2016 the Company does not have any liability to NATI.